Peru: Spanish Service Adventure

 - Shop at an indigenous craft market

 - Go whitewater rafting through the Andes mountains

 Spanish class will never be the same!
-Discover Cuzco, the cultural heart of the Inca Empire, as you immerse yourself in its sights and sounds—ancient flutes, traditional clothes, cobblestone streets—and absorb the language.
+Discover Cuzco, the cultural heart of the Inca Empire, as you immerse yourself in its sights and sounds—ancient flutes, traditional clothes, surrounding Andean peaks—and absorb the language.
 While you volunteer on various projects to improve the lives of indigenous residents in the regions surrounding Cuzco, practice your Spanish with patient and friendly native speakers.
 On the weekends, explore the Sacred Valley and hike through the Andes mountains to visit Machu Picchu.

 The GLA Experiential Language Curriculum™ integrates Spanish language learning into all aspects of the experience, allowing students to take away more of the culture, and also leave more behind.
 From community service to excursions and cultural events, language is given a new context.
 Spanish class will never be the same.

 Living and volunteering in the Sacred Valley, besides being culturally stimulating, also provides an excellent opportunity to practice speaking Spanish in working situations.
 In spite of the city’s success in tourism, poverty and classism continue to thrive in Cuzco’s rural areas.
 Depending on community needs at the time of your arrival, your service may include various community development projects or making infrastructure improvements that ease the difficulty of daily life.
 Interact with the children and families you’re serving, and experience locals’ generosity and charm as they help you improve your speaking skills.